gdesnoues/complete-line/README.md

 ## Configuration

 Go to `File > Preferences > Settings > Extensions > Complete Line`
-- choose your default repeated character
+- choose your default repeated character (leave the variable empty to repeat the last character of the line)
-- choose the final line length
+- choose the final line length (to have several steps, use the `editor.rulers` also)

 ## Command key

 Use `Ctrl+Shift+:` to complete the end of your active line with the character define in the configuration

-if you want to repeat a desired string, select it before use the command key
+- if you want to repeat a desired string : select it before use the command key

-## Known Issues

-- None
+- if you want to repeat the last character of the line : leave `Complete Line` empty

 ## Release Notes

 see [CHANGELOG.md](https://github.com/gdesnoues/complete-line/blob/master/CHANGELOG.md) for release notes

-## Tips
+## :bulb: Tips

 You can see a vertical line (ruler) at the final length with adding this code in your settings.json
 - go to `File > Preferences > Settings > Text Editor > Files`